 Jonna Gerken is a manager in manufacturing engineering for Pratt & Whitney.
-She oversees the program chief manufacturing engineers in their work to ensure all engine components meet manufacturing readiness levels appropriate to their life-cycle stage.
+She oversees the program chief manufacturing engineers ensure all engine components meet manufacturing readiness levels appropriate to their life-cycle stage.

-Prior to joining Pratt & Whitney, Gerken worked for Colt’s Manufacturing Co., where she was part of a rotation program covering industrial engineering and manufacturing, purchasing, metallurgy, and project management.
+Before joining Pratt & Whitney, Gerken worked for Colt’s Manufacturing Co., a rotation program covering industrial engineering and manufacturing, purchasing, metallurgy, and project management.

 Gerken holds a B.S. in industrial and management engineering and an MBA in technology development from Rensselaer Polytechnic Institute.
 She is a life member of SWE, a senior member of the Institute of Industrial and Systems Engineers, and an associate value specialist with SAVE International.
 She received the 2016 Petit Family Foundation Women in Science Leadership Award from the Connecticut Science Center, the 2014 STEP Award from the Manufacturing Institute, the 2011 Pratt & Whitney Diversity and Inclusion Award, the 2006 SWE Distinguished New Engineer Award, and was a 2004 New Faces of Engineering Finalist for IIE.